New pension rules

 In the current pension system, younger pension accruors contribute to the pension accrual of their older colleagues.
 In the new pension scheme, the same premium is available for every pension accruor.
 Middle-aged pensioners are too young to have benefited maximally from young people contributing part of their pension accrual in the current system and too old to benefit from the equal contribution for everyone in the new system.

 That is why members who are now in the middle age bracket and are still accruing a pension with Philips Pensioenfonds might find themselves in a less favourable situation when the new pensionrules are adopted.
-It will need to be considered whether this group will be disadvantaged, and whether that will then need to be compensated.
-This will have to be initiated by the employers and unions.

 Yes, solidarity between younger and older members is expected to still exist in most pension schemes, but less than in the current system.
 The so-called longevity risk (see question 22) and the death and disability risks continue to be borne jointly.